CodeCoachJS/node_express_starter/README.md

 One problem though.

 This is a very popular service.
-At certain times of the day our endpoint can receive 100s or concurrent requests (requests happening at the same time).
-If the cache is empty at this time we actually get 100s of cache misses!
+At certain times of the day our endpoint can receive 100s of concurrent requests (requests happening at the same time).
+If the cache is empty at this time we actually get 100s of cache misses since they all look at an empty cache at the same time!

-Now these 100s of concurrent requests hit the backend which falls over!
+Now these 100s of concurrent requests trigger a very expensive operation which eventually fails from all the requests!

 <img src="thundering_herd.png">